unbanksytv/sudomint/README.md

 ## Running the package unit tests

 Visit the [github repo](https://github.com/manifoldxyz/creator-core-solidity) and clone the repo.
 It uses the truffle framework and ganache-cli.

+## Rebasing NFT experiment

+NFTs that — as you stake them — give you more NFTs